Stéphanie-Marie Degand

 La Caravane du Caire - Opéra de Tours 2022

-Trained in Caen by Jean-Walter Audoli and Emmanuelle Haïm, she was unanimously admitted to the Conservatoire National Supérieur de Musique et de Danse de Paris in the class of Jacques Ghestem, where she immediately affirmed her ambition to break down boundaries between repertoires.
-She benefited from the teaching of masters such as Jacques Rouvier, Alain Meunier, Pierre-Laurent Aimard, as well as William Christie, Christophe Rousset, Patrick Bismuth, and Christophe Coin.
-She earned four first prizes and completed advanced violin studies before embarking on an atypical career.
+Trained in Caen by Jean-Walter Audoli and Emmanuelle Haïm, she was unanimously admitted to the Conservatoire National Supérieur de Musique et de Danse de Paris in the class of Jacques Ghestem.
+From the outset, she asserted her desire to transcend traditional repertoire boundaries, benefiting from the guidance of masters such as Jacques Rouvier, Alain Meunier, Pierre-Laurent Aimard, as well as William Christie, Christophe Rousset, Patrick Bismuth, and Christophe Coin.
+She was awarded four First Prizes and completed postgraduate studies in violin before embarking on her distinctive career path.

-A confirmed soloist, passionate chamber musician, committed concertmaster, conductor and pedagogue, her artistic approach has been recognized with numerous awards: Grand Prix Adami 95, Second Grand Prix at the Concours Ferras-Barbizet 97, Révélation Classique at Midem 98, Laureate Natexis 99, Prix de la Sacem 2002, and Révélation "Soliste Instrumentale" at the Victoires de la Musique 2005.
+An accomplished soloist, passionate chamber musician, committed concertmaster, conductor, and teacher, her artistic work has been recognized with numerous distinctions: Grand Prix Adami 95, Second Grand Prix at the Concours Ferras-Barbizet 97, Révélation Classique at MIDEM 98, Laureate of the Natexis Prize 99, Prix de la Sacem 2002, and Révélation “Soliste Instrumentale” at the Victoires de la Musique 2005.

-She performs in the most prestigious venues under the baton of Emmanuel Krivine, François-Xavier Roth, Jérémie Rhorer, Laurence Equilbey, and in chamber music alongside Marie-Josèphe Jude, François-Frédéric Guy, Christie Julien, Violaine Cochard, Christophe Rousset, Emmanuelle Bertrand, Marc Coppey, Miguel Da Silva…
+She has appeared in the world’s leading concert halls under the baton of Emmanuel Krivine, François-Xavier Roth, Jérémie Rhorer, and Laurence Equilbey, and in chamber music alongside artists such as Marie-Josèphe Jude, François-Frédéric Guy, Christie Julien, Violaine Cochard, Christophe Rousset, Emmanuelle Bertrand, Marc Coppey, and Miguel Da Silva.

-In 2000, she co-founded Le Concert d’Astrée with Emmanuelle Haïm, serving as concertmaster and later musical assistant, before founding La Diane Française in 2016, an ensemble through which she explores, as artistic director, all facets of French art across the centuries.
+In 2000, she co-founded Le Concert d’Astrée with Emmanuelle Haïm, serving first as concertmaster and later as musical assistant.
+In 2016, she founded Ensemble La Diane Française, through which, as Artistic Director, she explores all facets of French artistic heritage across the centuries.

-From the violin, she has conducted the Orchestre Philharmonique de Liège, Les Violons du Roy, the Orchestre d’Auvergne, and served as assistant conductor to Jérémie Rhorer for Don Giovanni at the Théâtre des Champs-Élysées in 2016, to Sébastien Rouland for Le Postillon de Lonjumeau at the Opéra Comique in 2019, and to Laurent Campellone for Fantasio in 2020, who later invited her to conduct La Caravane du Caire by Grétry at the Opéra de Tours in 2022.
+Leading from the violin, she has directed the Orchestre Philharmonique de Liège, Les Violons du Roy, and the Orchestre d’Auvergne.
+She was Assistant Conductor to Jérémie Rhorer for Don Giovanni at the Théâtre des Champs-Élysées in 2016, to Sébastien Rouland for Le Postillon de Longjumeau at the Opéra Comique in 2019, and to Laurent Campellone for Fantasio in 2020.
+Campellone subsequently invited her to conduct Grétry’s La Caravane du Caire at the Opéra de Tours in 2022.

-Deeply committed to training young artists, both instrumentalists and conductors, she regularly leads youth ensembles such as the orchestras of the CNSMD de Lyon and Paris, the Jeune Orchestre Européen Hector Berlioz, the Luxembourg Philharmonic Academie, the academy of the Trondheim Barokkorkester in Norway, the orchestra of the Campos do Jordao International Winter Festival in Brazil, and the Jeune Orchestre de l’Abbaye de Saintes.
+Deeply committed to the training of young artists, whether instrumentalists or conductors, she regularly works with youth ensembles such as the orchestras of the CNSMD de Lyon and CNSMD de Paris, the Jeune Orchestre Européen Hector Berlioz, the Luxembourg Philharmonic Academy, the academy of the Trondheim Barokkorkester in Norway, the orchestra of the Campos do Jordão International Winter Festival in Brazil, and the Jeune Orchestre de l'Abbaye de Saintes.

-She also holds the CA teaching certification and has taught at the Conservatoire National Supérieur de Musique et de Danse de Paris since 2012, both as a professor of “modern” violin and within the early music department.
+She also holds the Certificat d’Aptitude and has taught at the Conservatoire National Supérieur de Musique et de Danse de Paris since 2012, both as a professor of modern violin and within the early music department.

-Her discography faithfully reflects this insatiable musical curiosity, from Monteverdi to Tanguy, from the romantic concerto to the violin-harpsichord duo.
+Her discography faithfully reflects her insatiable musical curiosity, ranging from Monteverdi to Tanguy, from Romantic concertos to violin-harpsichord duos.

 Stéphanie-Marie Degand has been represented by RSBA since 2019.